FreeType: History

-Work on the FreeType rendering engine was started in 1995 by David Turner with the intent to provide TrueType font support for the OS/2 operating system, including an interpreter for handling TrueType bytecode.
-Originally written in the Pascal programming language it was ported in 1997 by Robert Wilhelm to C. Later, Werner Lemberg joined the team and he is still a maintainer of Freetype.
+The FreeType rendering engine was started in 1995 by David Turner with the intent to provide TrueType font support for the OS/2 operating system, including an interpreter for handling TrueType bytecode.
+Originally written in the Pascal programming language, it was ported in 1997 by Robert Wilhelm to C.

-FreeType 1 had support only for the TrueType font format but it included an extension to support OpenType text layout features.
+FreeType 1 had support only for the TrueType font format, but it included an extension to support OpenType text layout features.

 Major rewrite 2.0

-Version 2.0 of FreeType was announced back in 1998, with development release made available in 1999, and a final release available in 2000, providing a complete rewrite to make it more modular.
+Version 2.0 of FreeType was a complete rewrite to make it more modular.
 FreeType 2 brought support for more font formats and an evolved source code which the developers stated was "simpler and more powerful".
 FreeType 2 is not backward-compatible with FreeType 1 but the developers stated that moving from FreeType 1 to FreeType 2 poses little difficulty.
 As text layout processing was not an objective of FreeType 2, however, the OpenType text layout functionality of FreeType 1 was removed in FreeType 2.
 A very evolved form of the OpenType text layout functionality of FreeType 1 is used in the Pango text layout library.
 The HarfBuzz project is further evolving that functionality with a complete rewrite offered as a standalone library with a less restrictive license than Pango's license.